HerrKnarz/Playnite-Extensions/README.md

 - option to find and manually split comma separated companies.
 - maybe add additional information to companies like descriptions and links (via own dialog window).

-## Quick Add
+## Quick Add (deprecated)

 Extension to quickly add, remove or toggle categories, features and tags in games through the game context menu instead of going through the edit dialog.
+The features of this extension are integrated into Metadata Utilities since version 0.7.
+You can still use Quick Add and I will release bugfixes if necessary, but further development of the features will take place in Metadata Utilities.

 - You can configure which will show up in the menu via the addon settings.
 Per default none are shown.
 - An icon left of the values in the menu indicates, if it is already set in all selected games (check mark in a circle), some of the selectec games (check marl withot circle) or in none (cross in circle).

-### Planned features
-- custom menu entry path for each value to make it possible to group them.
+- You can define a custom menu entry path for each value to make it possible to group them.
-- option to show all sub menus under one "Quick Add" menu entry or one for each type and action on the top level (which is the default at the moment).

 ## KNARZtools